Maissoune2/Maissoune2/README.md

 - 👋 Hi, I’m @Maissoune2
 - 👀 I’m interested in everything related to technology
-- 🌱 I’m currently learning ethical hacking
+- 🌱 I’m currently preparing for the bac exam

 <!---
 Maissoune2/Maissoune2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.